Mostafa-EHD/JustRAIGS_LaTIM_Solution/README.md

 ### Task 2: Justification Performance
 - **Dataset Utilization:** Focused on a subset of images labeled as referable glaucoma.
-- **Data Pre-processing:** Consistent with Task 1 with resizing to specified dimensions for each model.
+- **Data Pre-processing:** Resizing to specified dimensions for each model and data augmentation using Albumentation.
 - **Model Architecture:** Ensemble of Eva Large, Deit3, and ResNet50 models.
 - **Training Details:** Binary cross-entropy loss with AdamW optimizer and varied learning rates for different models.